Chapter 4: The Archivist

 Perhaps the most critical function of the literature review is justifying why your study is necessary.
 This requires identifying a gap in existing scholarship.
 Gaps take several forms:

 An Alternative Explanation: Existing theories provide one explanation, but you believe an alternative perspective could be more insightful.
-Perhaps most research attributes chart success to audio features (tempo, energy), but you suspect lyric content plays an underexplored role.
+Perhaps most research attributes chart success to audio features, but you suspect lyric content plays an underexplored role.
+Or perhaps most studies of news consumption focus on individual psychology, but a cultural-level explanation might be more illuminating.

 3. It Prevents Reinventing the Wheel